 How can bruxism be treated?

 Tooth grinding can be helped by using a mouthguard at night which protects the teeth.
+The mouthguard can change the position of your bite making it more difficult to clench the back teeth together.
 Your dentist can recommend someone that can fit you with one.
+You can also purchase over the counter mouthguards from the pharmacy but these aren’t custom fitted for your teeth.

 Bruxism can be treated by using a dental mouthguard provided by the dentist.
 At Cityskin we can treat tooth grinding with anti-wrinkle injections.
 Using between 3 and 5 small injections into the masseter muscle it can relax the muscle and reduce biting at night..The masseter muscle is responsible for bitiing and can be felt contracting at the back of the jaw when you bite.